aditya-sridhar/simple-angular6-app/README.md

 1. **CustomersComponent** : This Component Is to Display the List of Customers

 2. **CustomerdetailsComponent** : This Component Displays the Details for a Single Selected Customer

+3. **DisplayComponent** : This Component Displays the Customer name Clicked in the *CustomersComponent* ( The whole point for this component is to demonstrate parent to child component communication ).
+This is a child component of *CustomersComponent*

 The Services Created are